Minocqua, Wisconsin: Geography

-According to the United States Census Bureau, the town has a total area of 168.1 square miles (435.4 km^{2}), of which, 150.8 square miles (390.6 km^{2}) of it is land and 17.3 square miles (44.8 km^{2}) of it is water.
-The total area is 10.29% water.
+According to the United States Census Bureau, the town has a total area of 168.1 square miles (435.4 km^{2}), of which 150.8 square miles (390.6 km^{2}) is land and 17.3 square miles (44.8 km^{2}) is water for a total area of 10.29% water.

 Termed the "Island City," a portion of the town is situated on what was an actual island, which is accessible by bridge on Highway 51 and "the fill" to the north.
 Much of Minocqua has sandy soil, although areas of the far northwest and the northeast are clay.
-The majority of the soil is highly acidic and many areas are covered by forests.
+The majority of the soil is highly acidic, and many areas are covered by forests.

 The highest point in Minocqua is Squirrel Hill, located near Winter Park (1735 ft).
 The highest structure in Minocqua is the Lakeland Sanitary District water tower, a steel tank on Hwy 51 North put in place in the 1960s during the winter.

 The community of Bo-di-Lac (short for "Booth-Diamond-Lac du Flambeau) is located in the western portion of the town bordered by Squirrel Lake, Diamond Lake, Booth Lake, and the town of Lac du Flambeau.